VKostoulas/Medical_Image_Generation/README.md

 python main.py \
 --mode train \
 --model ddpm \
---task your_task \
+--task Task01_BrainTumour \
+--config ddpm_config \
 --output_mode log
 ```
-In the example we are training with a Denoising Diffusion Probabilistic Model, and
+In the example we are training with a Denoising Diffusion Probabilistic Model on the
+Brain Tumour dataset from Medical Segmentation Decathlon, we are using a custom
-we are saving every output in a log file instead of printing on screen.
+configuration file, and we are saving every output in a log file instead of printing
+on screen.

 Running an experiment will create a directory in your save_path.
 Depending
 on your configuration the following folders or files will be created: